mprat/mprat.github.io/_posts/2013-07-10-meet-mission-program.md

 <!-- published: false -->
 ---

 As every MIT undergrad does, I was looking for something interesting to do with my summer.
-I knew I was going to be graduating in June and was looking for a'unique summer experience.
+I knew I was going to be graduating in June and was looking for a unique summer experience.
 I had already decided early in Fall 2012 (my fall semester senior year) that I would take a gap year between the end of my undergrad and the start of my MEng (Master's in Engineering) at MIT.
 But I wanted to kick off my year with the right summer experience - MEET was the answer.

 <!-- more -->